debasishsarangi88/S4/README.md

 Constraints

-Copying Architecture From above project is not allowed, Just Learn How To Integrate Things Like Dropout, Batchnorm, etc.
+Copying Architecture From above project is not allowed, this for reference and learning how to integrate things Like Dropout, Batchnorm, etc.